kjahani/kjahani/README.md

 ---

-## Publications
+## Selected Publications

-- PPFL: Privacy-Preserving Techniques in Federated Learning (2024)
+📄 PPFL: Privacy-Preserving Techniques in Federated Learning (2024)

-- A survey on data distribution challenges and solutions in vertical and horizontal federated learning (2024)
+📄 A Survey on Data Distribution Challenges and Solutions in Vertical and Horizontal Federated Learning (2024)

-- Secure PDM: A novel Byzantine Fault Tolerant federated learning framework using a robust PCA-based anomaly detection approach (2025)
+📄 SecurePdM-FL: A Byzantine Fault-Tolerant Federated Learning Framework for Predictive Maintenance (2025)

+🔗 Full publication list available on Google Scholar.

 ---
 ## Academic Profiles